Piiveu/xacolang/grammar.md

 You can only build sentence in SVO order.

 # Tenses
-In xacōlang there is no tenses:
+In xacōlang tenses do not excist:

 Hedlī zapaca xacō - Yesterday I was reading a book